Mega Ampere Spherical Tokamak

-Mega Ampere Spherical Tokamak (MAST) was a nuclear fusion experiment, testing a spherical tokamak nuclear fusion reactor, and commissioned by EURATOM/UKAEA.
+Mega Amp Spherical Tokamak (MAST) was a nuclear fusion experiment, testing a spherical tokamak nuclear fusion reactor, and commissioned by EURATOM/UKAEA.
 The original MAST experiment took place at the Culham Centre for Fusion Energy, Oxfordshire, England from December 1999 to September 2013.
 A successor experiment called MAST Upgrade began operation in 2020.

 Design

 A spherical tokamak is shaped more like a cored apple than the conventional, doughnut-shaped toroidal design used by experiments such as ITER.
 Spherical tokamaks are more efficient in their use of the magnetic field.

 MAST included a neutral beam injector for plasma heating.
 It used a merging compression technique for plasma formation instead of the conventional direct induction.
 Merging compression saves central solenoid flux, which can then be used to increase the plasma current and/or maintain the required current flat-top.

 MAST's plasma volume was about 8 cubic meters.
 It confined plasmas with densities on the order of 10^{20}/m^{3}.

 MAST's plasma had an almost circular outer profile.
 The extensions off the top and bottom are plasma flowing to the ring divertors, a key feature of modern tokamak designs.